the-dezeray/biust-insight-project/docs/about-me.md

 ### Personal Interests:

-Outside of my academic and project work, I enjoy solving puzzle sodoku rubix chess  anything puzzle i like it .
+Outside of my academic and project work, I enjoy solving puzzles, sodoku grids,  rubix , chess  anything which looks like a puzzle i like it .
 I am committed to continuous learning and am always on the lookout for new opportunities to expand my skills and knowledge.

 I’m excited to connect with fellow tech enthusiasts and professionals, and I look forward to future collaborations and innovations.
 Feel free to reach out to me at [email](mailto:chingwaru.desiree@gmail.com) or connect with me on [linkedin](https://www.linkedin.com/in/desiree-chingwaru-294747248/).